Warren Hastings: Bhutan and Tibet

 In 1773, Hastings responded to an appeal for help from the Raja of the princely state of Cooch Behar to the north of Bengal, whose territory had been invaded by Zhidar, the Druk Desi of Bhutan the previous year.
 Hastings agreed to help on the condition that Cooch Behar recognise British sovereignty.
 The Raja agreed and with the help of British troops they pushed the Bhutanese out of the Duars and into the foothills in 1773.

 The Druk Desi returned to face civil war at home.
-His opponent Jigme Senge, the regent for the seven-year-old Shabdrung (the Bhutanese equivalent of the Dalai Lama), had supported popular discontent.
-Zhidar was unpopular for his corvee tax (he sought unreasonably to rebuild a major dzong in one year), as well as for his overtures to the Manchu Emperors which threatened Bhutanese independence.
-Zhidar was soon overthrown and forced to flee to Tibet, where he was imprisoned and a new Druk Desi, Kunga Rinchen, installed in his place.
+His opponent, Jigme Senge, the regent for the seven-year-old Shabdrung (the Bhutanese equivalent of the Dalai Lama), had supported popular discontent.
+Zhidar was unpopular for his corvée tax (he sought unreasonably to rebuild a major dzong in one year), as well as for his overtures to the Manchu emperors, who threatened Bhutanese independence.
+Zhidar was soon overthrown and forced to flee to Tibet, where he was imprisoned, and a new Druk Desi, Kunga Rinchen, was installed in his place.
 Meanwhile, the Sixth Panchen Lama, who had imprisoned Zhidar, interceded on behalf of the Bhutanese with a letter to Hastings, imploring him to cease hostilities in return for friendship.
 Hastings saw the opportunity to establish relations with both the Tibetans and the Bhutanese and wrote a letter to the Panchen Lama proposing "a general treaty of amity and commerce between Tibet and Bengal".

 In February 1782, news reached the headquarters of the EIC in Calcutta of the reincarnation of the Panchen Lama.
-Hastings proposed sending a mission to Tibet with a message of congratulation, designed to strengthen amicable relations established by Bogle on his earlier visit.
+Hastings proposed sending a mission to Tibet with a message of congratulations, designed to strengthen amicable relations established by Bogle on his earlier visit.
 With the assent of the EIC Court of Directors, Samuel Turner was appointed chief of the Tibet mission on 9 January 1783 with fellow EIC employee Samuel Davis as "Draftsman & Surveyor".
 Turner returned to the Governor-General's camp at Patna in 1784 where he reported he had been unable to visit the Tibetan capital at Lhasa, but received a promise that merchants sent there from India would be encouraged.

 Turner was instructed to obtain a pair of yaks on his travels, which he duly did.
-They were transported to Hasting's menagerie in Calcutta and on the Governor-General's return to England, the yaks went too, although only the male survived the difficult sea voyage.
+They were transported to Hastings's menagerie in Calcutta and on the Governor-General's return to England, the yaks went too, although only the male survived the difficult sea voyage.
 Noted artist George Stubbs subsequently painted the animal's portrait as The Yak of Tartary and in 1854 it went on to appear, albeit stuffed, at The Great Exhibition at Crystal Palace in London.

-Hasting's return to England ended any further efforts to engage in diplomacy with Tibet.
+Hastings's return to England ended any further efforts to engage in diplomacy with Tibet.